Current GrantSee Grant History

 2017-2019 DASH EMERGENCY GRANT FOR FOUR-YEAR COLLEGES

-Great Lakes awarded $7.2 million in Dash Emergency Grants to 32 four-year colleges in six states to replicate the success of two-year institutions who've helped at-risk students overcome financial obstacles as part of their overall student success strategy.
-Great Lakes will also leverage additional contributions from its college partners, increasing the total impact to $7.7 million in emergency grants available to low-income students.
+We awarded $7.2 million in Dash Emergency Grants to 32 four-year colleges in six states to replicate the success of two-year institutions who've helped at-risk students overcome financial obstacles as part of their overall student success strategy.
+We are also leveraging additional contributions from our college partners, increasing the total impact to $7.7 million in emergency grants available to low-income students.

-Since 2012, Great Lakes has helped two-year colleges build emergency grant programs and outcomes have been encouraging.
+Since 2012, we have helped two-year colleges build emergency grant programs and outcomes have been encouraging.
 These colleges report students who receive emergency grants stay in school at better rates and graduate in larger numbers.

-Building on the success of these programs at two-year colleges, Great Lakes has now extended Dash Emergency Grants to four-year colleges and universities to launch emergency grant programs on their campuses.
+Building on the success of these programs at two-year colleges, we have now extended Dash Emergency Grants to four-year colleges and universities to launch emergency grant programs on their campuses.

 Each of the 2017-2019 Dash Emergency Grant colleges has shown a commitment to helping students quickly address financial setbacks so they don't lose focus on their coursework and can continue on their way to graduation.
-Great Lakes is working closely with each institution, providing funds and administration assistance, including technical support from program managers.
-Colleges are contributing additional emergency grant funds totaling 10-15% of the Great Lakes grant amount over the course of the grant period.
+We are working closely with each institution, providing funds and administration assistance, including technical support from program managers.
+Colleges are contributing additional emergency grant funds totaling 10-15% of the grant amount over the course of the grant period.

 Colleges awarded the first student emergency grants in Fall 2017.
 To date, more than $1.7 million in grants have been awarded to nearly 2,000 students.
 Our 32 partner colleges reported to the National Student Clearinghouse that 93% of emergency grant recipients reenrolled, transferred or graduated by Spring 2018.
 We are excited to see such a positive impact so early in the program, and look forward to learning more over the duration of the grant period.